Night hunt: on operations with the Nachtjagd

 My crew, Bordfunker (wireless/radar operator) "Schani" Pinter [Austrian] and our so-called "third man" Emil Mathan have already arrived at the hangar by crew truck.
 The 1.Wart (first mechanic) has checked our plane (G9+ES), and it is ready for flight.
 We squeeze ourselves into the cockpit, fasten our parachutes and seatbelts and wait for further orders.
 Fortunately, the rain has stopped and the thunderstorms have moved away to the east.
 Will we be ordered to take off?
 Or is this just another false alarm?

-My "ES" becomes increasingly difficult to fly as the grip of ice takes over, and we are tossed like a toy by the forces of nature.
-Shaken up and down, I am concerned as we slowly inferior in every way to the Mosquito, and it is sometimes slower than the four-engine Lancasters without their bomb load.
+My "ES" becomes increasingly difficult to fly as the grip of ice takes over and we are tossed like a toy by the forces of nature.
+Shaken up and down, I am concerned as we are inferior in every way to the Mosquito, our Bf110s are sometimes slower than the four-engine Lancasters without their bomb load.
 The Heinkel He 219, equal to the Mosquito, is supplied to only 20 to 30 crews.
-Far superior to all Allied aircraft is the new, jet-powered Arado 234.
-(A night-fighter version of the Arado was proposed, but it came too late and was used only as a reconnaissance aircraft at altitudes of over 30,000 feet during the last three months of the War.)
 Furthermore, radio communication and radar (ground/air, board/board and the airborne radar) are often completely jammed by specially equipped RAF bombers that fly in formations.

 To overcome the jamming, the German controllers sometimes use other methods to pass information about the anticipated target to pilots.
 Radio stations transmit music typical of the area that the controllers thought were to be bombed.
 Example: Viennese waltzes if Austria (then Germany) was suspected; shanties for Hamburg; carnival songs for the Rhineland; typical Bavarian melodies for Munich and operettas from well-known Berlin composers for Berlin.